 Credit risk arising from term deposits and other balances with banks is limited and there is no collateral held against these because the counterparties are banks and recognized financial institutions with high credit rating assigned by the international credit rating agencies.

 The average credit period on sale of products ranges from 60 to 90 days.
 Credit risk arising from trade receivable is managed in accordance with the Company's established policy, procedures and control relating to customer credit risk management.
 The credit quality of a customer is assessed based on detailed study of credit worthiness and accordingly individual credit limits are defined / modified.
 The concentration on credit risk is limited due to the fact that the customer base is large.
-There is no customer representing more than 10% of total balance of trade receivables.
 For trade receivables, as a practical expedient, the Company computes credit loss allowance based on provision matrix.
-The provision matrix is prepared on historically observed default rate over the expected life of trade
+The provision matrix is prepared on historically observed default rate over the expected life of trade receivable and is adjusted for forward-looking estimates.
+The provision matrix at the end of reporting period as follows:

 3) Liquidity Risk